CarolinaCapilla/bymiles-react-api/README.md

 ## Estimate time of completion
 - 2-3 hours of research.
 - 2 hours for designing both pages.
-- 10 hours or less approx (in the span of 4 days) to write the code and test that it works fine.
+- 8-10 hours approx (in the span of 4 days) to write the code and test that it works fine.

 ## Libraries used, decisions and Why